 Get our free mobile app

-Challenger and their EWaste partner North Coast Services will not hold a one day event this year, but will hold a different type of EWaste collection.
+Challenger and their E-Waste partner North Coast Services will not hold a one-day event this year but again will hold a different type of E-Waste collection.

-Residents from any community will be welcome to drop of their EWaste at North Coast Services Collection warehouse which is located at 358 Emerson Mill Road in Hampden.
-It is inside of Pine Tree Waste, and not far from Dysart’s truck stop.
+Residents from any community will be welcome to drop off their E-Waste at the North Coast Services Collection warehouse which is located at 358 Emerson Mill Road in Hampden.
+It is inside Pine Tree Waste, and not far from Dysart’s truck stop.

 Google